The North of Scotland Way

 Logistics

 Planning this walk is not easy.
 There aren't many places to stay.
 There isn't much public transport either, and the Inverness to Thurso railway line is almost the only lifeline through Sutherland and Caithness.
-Between Cannich and Inchbay there are sufficient bus services running to and from Inverness, though at Struy the service is infrequent and only runs on certain days of the week.
+Between Cannich and Inchbae there are sufficient bus services running to and from Inverness, though at Struy the service is infrequent and only runs on certain days of the week.
 Here and there postbus services will need to be used, and their awkward timetabling will necessitate breaking up obvious day walks into half day expeditions with long walks in or out.
 In other places the only alternative to backpacking is to gird up one's loins for very long day hikes.
-Inchbae to Ardgay would appear to involve around 30 miles of walking and either a tent, a bothy night or a mountain bike will be needed, unless you use the postbus and "cheat" by walking from Glenalvie Lodge to Inchbae in the reverse direction.
+Inchbae to Ardgay involves around 30 miles of walking and either a tent, a bothy night or a mountain bike will be needed, unless you use the postbus and "cheat" by walking from Glenalvie Lodge to Inchbae in the reverse direction.

 The various one-day walks that make up the North of Scotland Way: